brunosag/terraINF/README.md

 ## About

-TerraINF is a single-player mining game where the goal is to acquire the highest possible score by obtaining certain types of ores.
-With a specific score (which increases by 100% with each level), the player progresses through stages, increasing their challenge.
-Mining or breaking down blocks of earth increases or decreases the player's energy.
-The game has five ores: three of those (silver, gold, and titanium) increase the player's score and energy, and the others (cesium and uranium) decrease the player's energy.
-The player's horizontal movement is free, while vertical movement depends on ladders, which are available in twenty units at the beginning of each level.
-For the purposes of increasing challenge, the player has 3 lives at the beginning of the game.
-If there is a fall higher than 3 blocks, the player loses 1 life, and if his energy drops below 20 units, he also loses 1 life (and his energy is reset to the initial amount).
-Those lives are kept for the next level.
-When the health reaches zero, the player loses the game and can restart it from the first level or exit to the main menu.
+TerraINF is a single-player mining game that challenges you to obtain the highest possible score by collecting specific types of ores.
+With each level, the required score increases by 100%, making the game progressively more challenging.
+To achieve your goal, you must break down blocks of earth or mine ores, which can increase or decrease your energy.

+There are five types of ores in the game, including silver, gold, and titanium, which increase both your score and energy.
+In contrast, cesium and uranium decrease your energy.
+You have free horizontal movement in the game, but vertical movement is limited to ladders, which are available in sets of twenty at the start of each level.

+To add to the challenge, you begin the game with three lives.
+If you fall from a height greater than three blocks, you will lose one life.
+Similarly, if your energy drops below 20 units, you will lose one life, and your energy will reset to the initial amount.
+Your remaining lives carry over to the next level.
+If you lose all your lives and your health reaches zero, the game ends, and you can choose to restart from the first level or return to the main menu.

 ## Instructions